-#1- Not Sanding Enough
+#7- Not Sanding Enough

 If you are going to be painting with a water based paint, I would do at least 3, maybe even 4 coats of paint to the top of the table.
 With a dresser, 2 coats is enough, but with a kitchen table, you’ll need that extra protection and durability.
 Remember those coats should not be thick.

-#4 The Clear Coat
+#2 The Clear Coat